 2. Escalating “consensual” violence / Race-to-call 911

 Both parties argue frequently, with increasing intensity, and both persons are involved in small acts of violence.
 For example, one person throws a dish, the other pushes, one wants to leave, the other stops him/her and so on.
 Over time, things get really out of control and the police eventually get called.
 Who ever gets to the police first usually gets the upper hand, and the police will take their story at face value.
+Busy police officers often don’t have a time for much on an investigation, and the full comes out in the aftermath.

 3. The drunken/stressed-out “first timer”